 - 4-5 garlic cloves *crushed or minced

-- 1 cup cooked black beans or 1 can black beans drained
+- 1 cup cooked black beans *or 3/4 cup canned beans drained

-- ½ cup salsa or 1 cup Pico de Gallo *recipe link above
+- 1/2 cup salsa or 1 cup Pico de Gallo

 - 1 cup tear drop tomatoes *cut in half

-- 30 Homemade Sweet Potato Chips *recipe link above OR
+- 30 Homemade Sweet Potato Chips *or Terra's Veggie Chips

-- If making Simple Healthy Guacamole and Pico de Gallo (see links above), prepare at same time as first marinade.
-If making Homemade Sweet Potato Chips (see link above), prepare while steak is coming up to room temperature.
+- If making Simple Healthy Guacamole and Pico de Gallo prepare at same time as first marinade.
+If making Homemade Sweet Potato Chips, prepare while steak is coming up to room temperature.